Green Globe Alpine Fir

 A medium sized accent evergreen with deep green colored needles all year long, good for adding a distinctive form to the shrub garden; note that it will eventually grow quite large

-Green Globe Alpine Fir has dark green foliage.
+Green Globe Alpine Fir is a dwarf conifer which is primarily valued in the landscape or garden for its decidedly oval form.
+It has dark green evergreen foliage.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Green Globe Alpine Fir is a dense multi-stemmed evergreen shrub with a shapely oval form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.